wlillisdev/hudson-homes/README.md

   - After running the site through HTML checker, a number of small bugs were identified.
 Each error was identified and an appropriate solution applied, i went through all pages and fixed any errors.
 It was good lesson and practice in finding problems with code and fixing them.
   - After Running the all pages through lighthouse, it identified issues with a number of images due to size.
 Lighthouse suggested to change some larger images from jpg to avif which was done
   - The what we do section on the home page i was having trouble in getting it to be responsvie, i decieded to implement css grid which worked out well and fixed the problem
+  - On low quailty smart phones with with pixle width less than 300px the hompe page hero text banner did not work properly, so i decided to add a media query and remove it  as i felt it was affecting user experience.